 Believe in Scotland was formed after dozens of local Yes groups complained that there was a lack of campaigning materials and co-ordination, and asked the established, successful and constantly active Business for Scotland to support the campaigns that local groups wanted to run.
 Believe in Scotland will supply campaign materials, design artwork for leaflets and adverts, help with message design, targeting and even, in some cases, funding.
 We have already supplied 65 local Yes groups with Scotland the Brief Starter packs (stage one in the Believe in Scotland campaign) at a cost to BfS of more than £7,000 and each pack should also help raise more than £250.00 for each group to spend.
 The event also featured talks from Yes Groups including Jack Gillies from Aberdeen Independence Movement, Kairin van Sweeden from Edinburgh North and Leith, Siobhan Tolland from Imagine Scotland and Wilma Veitch from Yes Musselburgh, all groups actively campaigning with the new Scotland the Brief materials.

 The role that Believe in Scotland will play is clear.
 Whilst the politicians are discussing the process of holding a new referendum, we will be having conversations on the doorsteps, in pubs, at work, with friends and family so that when there is a new vote, we will have laid the groundwork to take the Yes vote to 60% or above.
+This may seem ambitious with current polls set at 50/50 but we believe that we can achieve a target of 55% Yes by June 2020 and 60% by the end of January 2021, assuming the Brexit transition period is not extended.

 The Believe in Scotland Independence Ambassador programme is underway with new events being announced this week in Dundee, Edinburgh and Glasgow.
 We have already trained more than 600 Independence Ambassadors, whose task is to persuade undecided voters to support independence.
 We have also distributed 11,500 Scotland the Brief mini books and 1,500 Maxi versions (launched last week).
 We have distributed 80,000 Scotland the Brief leaflets (via our local Yes group partners), educating and informing undecided voters on the natural wealth of Scotland.